Super Bowl XIII

 Steelers quarterback Terry Bradshaw was named Super Bowl MVP for completing 17 of 30 passes for 318 yards and 4 touchdowns (both of which were Super Bowl records at the time) with 1 interception.
 He was the first quarterback since Staubach in Super Bowl VI to win the award.
 Bradshaw eclipsed Bart Starr's Super Bowl record for passing yards in the first half with 253 yards in the air as the Steelers led 21–14 at intermission.
 His 75-yard touchdown pass in the second quarter also tied Johnny Unitas in Super Bowl V for the longest pass in a Super Bowl.
 The Cowboys were able to stay close, only trailing 21–17 at the end of the third quarter, but Pittsburgh scored two touchdowns in a span of 19 seconds in the fourth period.
 Dallas also could not overcome turnovers, drops, and a controversial penalty during the second half.
 The Cowboys were able to score two touchdowns in the final minutes of the game, but still ended up being the first defending champion to lose in the Super Bowl and the first losing Super Bowl team to score 30 points or more.

-Due to its thrilling nature and the performances by both teams leading to a close game, it is considered one of the greatest Super Bowls.
+Because it was a high-scoring, closely contested game between two of the era's best teams, Super Bowl XIII has been considered one of the greatest Super Bowls.

 The game featured a combined 26 Hall of Famers (15 from the Steelers and 11 from the Cowboys).